tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/grouping-and-windowing/groupOrderedBy.md

 // [ ["AAA", "AA", "A"], ["AA"], ["AA", "A"] ]
 ```

-#### Group elements the stream into lists that are strictly ascending, according to the given `Comparator`
+#### Group elements of the stream into lists that are strictly ascending, according to the given `Comparator`

 ```java
 Stream